 MUS 206, 207.
 MUSIC HISTORY AND LITERATURE.
 A survey of the major style periods in Western art music from antiquity to the 20th century.
 Chronological examination of works by principal composers.
 Outstanding stylistic characteristics in each period are differentiated against the backdrop of historical and sociological development.
 Prerequisite: MUS 104.
-3, 3 credits

 MUS 290.
 MUSIC LAW.
 Examination of the United States code pertaining to copyright.
 Basic principles of music contracts and taxation as they relate to the creative musician.
 Study of American Federation of Musicians' regulations as they relate to the performing and non-performing musician.
-2 credits